netanellevine/ComputerVision_and_ImageProcessing/README.md

    4. **return** - tuple:
       1. _Images_list_ -> List[np.ndarray] -> list of the images after each iteration
       2. _MSE_list_ -> List[float] -> list of the MSE after each iteration
+>The plots below show the difference between an image with 256 intensity levels and an image with less.
+After the quantization, it’s clear that some intensities were merged and the image contains fewer intensity levels.
+The graph represents the decrease in the MSE value(Mean Square Error) for each iteration of the quantization action, from the original image to the new image.
+The iterations are finished when the MSE is converged, or we reached the MAX iterations given (lowest of them).

 ![](output_plots/q4_100iter_uluru_color.png)
 ![](output_plots/q6_200iter_beach_color.png)
 ![](output_plots/fewq_uluru_color.png)
 ![](output_plots/fewq_beach_gray.png)

 [Back to top ][5]
 ___

 ## Gamma correction